American Banjo Museum

 Visitors will see dozens and dozens of banjos from the past 150 years here across two floors, with a special section for the National Four-String Banjo Hall of Fame.

-There’s a short video presentation showing the banjo in Hollywood films over the years, from Deliverance to Babes on Broadway, a 1942 movie featuring the unfortunate sight of Mickey Rooney in blackface with a banjo.
+There’s a short video presentation showing the banjo in Hollywood films over the years, including Deliverance.

 Specifics: Tickets, Hours, Etc